Jeannot Ahoussou-Kouadio: Career

 Ahoussou-Kouadio was born at Raviart, located in the Tie-N'Diekro subprefecture.
 A business lawyer by profession, he is a long-time member of the PDCI-RDA and has held various party posts.
 He was appointed as a member of the Economic and Social Council of Ivory Coast in 1999, and he was elected to the National Assembly of Ivory Coast in the December 2000 parliamentary election, representing the constituency of Didievi and Tie-N'Diekro.
 At the PDCI-RDA's 11th congress, held in 2002, he was designated as its Deputy Secretary-General for Legal Affairs.

 Under President Laurent Gbagbo, Ahoussou-Kouadio was appointed as Minister of Industry and the Promotion of the Private Sector on 5 August 2002 as part of a national unity government.
 He remained in that post until December 2005.
 He was the director of Bédié's campaign during the first round of the October–November 2010 presidential election; after Bédié placed third and gave his support to Alassane Ouattara, Ahoussou-Kouadio served as deputy director of Ouattara's campaign for the second round.
-Both Gbagbo and Ouattara claimed victory in the second round; Ouattara proclaimed himself President and appointed Ahoussou-Kouadio as Minister of State for Justice and Human Rights on 5 December 2010.
+Both Gbagbo and Ouattara claimed victory in the second round; Ouattara proclaimed himself president and appointed Ahoussou-Kouadio as Minister of State for Justice and Human Rights on 5 December 2010.

-Ahoussou-Kouadio was appointed as Prime Minister by President Ouattara on 13 March 2012, fulfilling Ouattara's promise to appoint a member of Bédié's party as Prime Minister.
-As Prime Minister, he retained the justice portfolio.
+Ahoussou-Kouadio was appointed as prime minister by President Ouattara on 13 March 2012, fulfilling Ouattara's promise to appoint a member of Bédié's party as prime minister.
+As prime minister, he retained the justice portfolio.
 However, he remained in office for less than a year; on 21 November 2012, President Ouattara appointed Foreign Minister Daniel Kablan Duncan, also a member of the PDCI, to replace Ahoussou-Kouadio.
 Ahoussou-Kouadio was subsequently appointed as Minister of State at the Presidency on 9 January 2013.

-Ahoussou-Kouadio has been the President of the Regional Council of Bélier since 2013.
+Ahoussou-Kouadio has been the president of the Regional Council of Bélier since 2013.
 In the government appointed on 12 January 2016, he held the post of Minister of State at the Presidency for Political Dialogue and Relations with the Institutions.
-He became the first President of the Senate on 10 April 2018.
+He became the first president of the Senate on 10 April 2018.

 Having travelled to Europe on 3 July 2020 for a routine health check, Ahoussou-Kouadio tested positive for COVID-19 in Germany on 12 July 2020.

+He was not re-elected to the Senate in the September 2023 elections.